Royce International Premier Fund Manager Commentary

 Fund Performance

-Royce International Premier Fund fell -27.2% in 2022, lagging its benchmark, the MSCI ACWI ex USA Small Cap Index, which declined -20.0%.
+Royce International Premier Fund gained 7.6% in 2023, lagging its benchmark, the MSCI ACWI ex USA Small Cap Index, which was up 15.7% for the same period.
+The portfolio outperformed its benchmark for the 10-year, and since inception (12/31/10) periods ended 12/31/23.

 1 Includes dividends